Richterblom/dynamic-form-builder/README.md

 # INTRO
-Uses dynamic form reading questions from a JSON type and uses the JSON for form controls Validations works for Text select and rado type questions
+Uses dynamic form reading questions from a JSON type and uses the JSON for form controls Validations works for Text select and radio type questions

 # DynamicFormBuilder